Veterans Memorial Building

 Auxiliary Hal – 54 dining; 116 assembly

-Wedding Receptions, Dinners, Adult Birthday Parties, etc. (The Hall is not available for quinceañeras, sweet 16 parties or other events for minors)
+Wedding Receptions, Dinners, Adult Birthday Parties, etc. (The Hall is not available for quinceañeras, sweet 16 parties, high school graduations or other events for minors)

 Business Meetings, baby showers, and other short events